JJLIN1024/JJLIN1024.github.io/content/C plus plus/class.md

 }
 ```

+## Multiple Inheritance

 Multiple Inheritance can result in ambiguous function calls.
 For example, a BadDude class could inherit two quite different Draw() methods from a Gunslinger class and a PokerPlayer class.

 ## Design Principles
 - Single-Responsibility Principle